LostArtefacts/TRX/docs/trx/lua/reference/FX.md

 ### Functions

 - <a id="fx.emit_light" name="fx.emit_light"></a>[lua]`trx.fx.emit_light(opts)`
   Lights the world around a point for this frame.
+Make the call every frame to keep the light up, and at a new position each time to move it.

+  A frame shows only [`trx.fx.MAX_LIGHTS`](#fx.MAX_LIGHTS) lights.
+A light asked for past that takes the place of the one furthest from the camera, so the nearest are the ones seen.
+No error is raised.

   TR1 and TR2 light in brightness alone, so there the light is as bright as its brightest channel and comes out white.